Network security

 Remote work users may need to access data-intensive applications like video rendering packages.
 Or they may desire access to complex equipment they cannot use at home.
 Printing and scanning are good examples, alongside many forms of scientific research.

 Remote Desktops also suit workers requiring constant database access.
-VPNs don’t work well with databases designed for LAN access.
+Discussing VPN and RDP, VPNs don’t work well with databases designed for LAN access.
 RDP is a more efficient option, enabling remote database work away from the office.

 Are there VPNs that have RDP capabilities?